jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

       cd {PROJECT_NAME}

-  this is where all the code for the project will reside to keep things in a separate dedicated and isolated workspace
+  this is where we will keep all the code for the project, away from other things

 * ``touch`` is a program which creates an empty file with the name it is given